StephanyPeralta/todo-list/README.md

 # Todo List App

-This is a basic app that allows you to delete or add items in your “personal” and “work” list and those elements are saved in a DB.
+This is a basic app that allows you to delete or add items in your “personal” and “work” list, those elements are saved in a DB.

 ## Usage